sampsyo/home/contact.md

 [email]: mailto:{{site.email}}
 [gates]: https://blogs.cornell.edu/gateshall/

+---

-Here are some answers to a couple of common questions.
+Here are some answers to common questions.

 * **Can you send me the slides for a talk you gave?**